 CEOs & Executive Performance and KPIs

-GC evaluates the performance of Chief Executive Officer & President (CEO), Executives and Employees annually using Corporate Key Performance Indicator (KPI).
+GC evaluates the performance of Chief Executive Officer (CEO), Executives and Employees annually using Corporate Key Performance Indicator (KPI).
 The performance is assessed based on: Initiatives (70%), which support corporate KPIs and special assignments and core behavior (30%), which is evaluated based on four core behaviors of GC-SPIRIT.
 These four core behaviors foster employee behaviors to support company’s sustainability performance.

 These four core behaviors foster employee behaviors to support company’s sustainability performance.